Konoaru384/Better-SinkHole-UPDATED/README.md

 # 🕳️ Better Sinkholes Updated (Another update for Better Sinkholes)

-**Enhance sinkhole behavior with pocket dimension teleportation and custom effects**
+**Enhance sinkhole behavior with pocket dimension teleportation and custom broadcast**
 A plugin for SCP: Secret Laboratory powered by EXILED. *(original by blackruby)*

 <p align="center">